zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-status-codes.md

 ERROR: The extension failed to initialize.
 One or more calls to methods on the extension's entry point class failing.

-SOLUTION: Scan all the relevant error messages during the timeframe of the failure.
-These errors should have information about what exactly failed while trying to initialize the extension, e.g. the initialize endpoint, the getDefinition endpoint, etc.
+SOLUTION: Look for the error code and if it is present, view the call stack in the  message to get more details.
+Scan all the relevant error messages in the events table during the timeframe of the failure.
+These errors should have information about what exactly failed while trying to initialize the extension, for example, the initialize endpoint or the getDefinition endpoint.

 * * *